 The official currency is Zloty (PLN), divided into 100 groszy.
-Poland is essentially a 'cash country', and it is sometimes difficult to use credit cards in the cities, and almost impossible in rural areas.
-American Express, Diners Club, Visa and MasterCard are, however, accepted in places frequented by tourists.
-ATMs are available in towns and cities, where the sign 'Bankomat' indicates them.
-Money (preferably US$ or Euros) can be exchanged in the cities and larger towns at banks, hotels or bureaux called 'kantors', which offer the best rates.
-Banks are open Monday to Friday from 9am to 5pm and some are open on Saturday till 1pm.
+Poland is essentially a cash country, and it is sometimes difficult to use credit cards in the cities, and almost impossible in rural areas.
+Credit cards are, however, accepted in places frequented by tourists.
+ATMs are available in major towns and cities.
+Money (preferably US Dollars or Euros) can be exchanged in the cities and larger towns at banks, hotels or bureaux called 'kantors', which offer the best rates.
+Banks are open Monday to Friday from 9am to 3pm and some are open on Saturday till 1pm.

 Currency Exchange Rates